GavinNL/graph-e/README.md

 };
 ```

 We can now set up the graph and then execute it serially.
-The print() method will pring out the execution
+The print() method
-as a Diagraph.
+will print out the execution as a Diagraph.

 ```C++
 int main()